 We remain committed to rebuilding trust in the community, and it is important to emphasize that only a limited number of homes are impacted by elevated levels of lead in the water.
 If you are concerned about internal lead plumbing in your home, you can request free water sampling and in-home technical assistance by calling our customer service team at 877.987.2782.

 Is Aqua Illinois still providing resources to customers?

-We continue to offer resources – including bottled water, NSF-certified faucet and pitcher filters and filter replacements – at this time to eligible University Park customers through our local distribution center.
-Additionally, customers may request free water sampling by calling 877.987.2782.
+Yes.
+Customers are encouraged to request free water sampling and in-home technical assistance by calling 877.987.2782.
+We continue to offer free resources – including bottled water, NSF-certified faucet and pitcher filters and filter replacements – at this time to eligible University Park customers through our local distribution center.

 What caused elevated lead levels?